isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 By default, Kea aims to follow the RFC documents to promote better standards compliance.
 However, there are buggy implementations out there that cannot be easily fixed or upgraded.
 Therefore Kea provides an easy to use compatibility mode for broken or non-compliant clients.
-In that purpose, flags have to be enabled in order to enable uncommon practices:
+For that purpose, flags have to be enabled in order to enable uncommon practices:

 .. code-block:: json